neams-th-coe/cardinal/doc/content/tutorials/triso.md

 Due to the reflecting nature of the problem and the identical pebble material properties, the power of each pebble is nearly identical (the tally uncertainty contributes to small differences).
+Note that the range for the cell temperature only spans 0.02 K - that is, the small tally uncertainty results in un-equal pebble powers that also results in unequal pebble average temperatures.
+Small errors in the numerical finite element heat conduction solution (such as only converging the solid solution to a residual of $10^{-10}$) also result in an imperfect correspondence between pebble power and pebble average temperature.

 !media pbr_solution.png
   id=pbr_solution